Skip to main content

 • Access to the bucket where the backup is stored: The CLI must be configured with credentials that permits at least reading the files.

-If you are not familiarized with the pg_dump and PostgreSQL dump files concept, please read the PostgreSQL documentation about the subject.
+If you are not familiarized with the pg_dump and PostgreSQL dump files concept, please read the official PostgreSQL documentation about the subject.

 Command Usage Notice